bradgillap/somewhereinbetween/README.md

 * Modlists are built for extremely powerful computers or extremely low performance computers.
 * Nearly all the major overhauls run their own Nexus mod pages with custom edits designed for their particular modlists.
 This creates incompatibilities if you wish to add or change their lists.

-This makes customization difficult for the amateur modder and lead me to building my own modlist.
+This will make customization difficult for the amateur modder and has lead me to building this modlist.
 I followed a set a of rules for myself to avoid bugs, add content, and improve on the vanilla experience based on Reddit & Nexus community sentiment.
-This is based on my modding experiences over 10 years of Skyrim and general I.T professional knowledge.
+This is based on my modding experiences over 10 years of Skyrim and general I.T knowledge.

 The following are rules I followed while building this:

-### Rules/Pros
+### Pros
 * All mods must work together using patches available on the  Nexusmods site.
 No extenuating custom edits.
 Nothing an amateur couldn't do themselves by reading.
 * All texture mods should be aware of middle grade graphics cards and systems.
 Textures right in front of your face should be 1-2k while everything else should look passable to play.
-* I will read at least the first few pages worth of comments on each mod  page to determine compatibility, issues, and community sentiment.
+* Read at least the first few pages worth of comments on each mod  page to determine compatibility, issues, and community sentiment.
-* I will teleport into cells affected by mods and test interactions where possible.
-* I will stress test by setting movement speed high and traversing the world.
+* Testing by teleporting into cells affected by mods and test interactions where possible.
+Stress test by setting movement speed high and traversing the world.
-* I will be aware of the various types of systems in SkyrimSE and how they interact with each other.
-* I will build for the latest 1.6xxx edition binary only as this is the future.
+* Build for the latest 1.6xxx edition binary only as this is the future.
-* I will focus on the experience based on sentiment rather than number of mods, or comparison to the big mod lists.
+* I will focus on the experience based on community sentiment rather than number of mods, or comparison to the big mod lists.
-* I will maintain appropriate documentation.
-* I will mark if it's safe to upgrade or if a new save is required on release pages.
+* I will maintain appropriate documentation and mark if it's safe to upgrade or if a new save is required on release pages along with a changelog.

 ### Cons
-* This will be an enhanced vanilla experience but mostly vanilla with self contained well tested additons only.
-Don't expect gigantic NPC addtions, dungeons.
-* This will not be the kitchen sink and may have mods stripped out that are problematic.
 * I do not have the time to do entire play through bug testing between versions.
 Please provide feedback through issues.

 ## Requirements

+Requirements for storage and machine specifications.

-### Specifications
+### System Specifications

 Size Installed: **88 Gigabytes**.
 This is in addition to your vanilla 14GB SkyrimSE install.